Radio highlights from the NFSA's collection written, directed, produced and performed by women from Australia's radio history.

-Radio became a central domestic and social activity in Australian society, as entire family groups gathered around a radio set for communal listening.
-The radio became an essential household item, providing hours of background entertainment to housewives carrying out their day-to-day duties.
+The arrival of Australia’s wireless age in the 1920s signalled modernity.
+Radio soon became a central domestic and social activity as entire family groups gathered around the radio set for communal listening.

 Her first professional appearance was at the Prince of Wales Theatre in London, where she sang a duet with Noël Coward, in a production of Happy Family.